 If you’re new here – you might want to check our best cars for car camping list.
 You might find there that the VW Sharan and Caddy Maxi are both our top cars for car camping / sleeping in (microcamper conversions if you like).

 Why are we not including the standard VW Caddy you ask?
-Because it’s too short.
-You could stretch in it if you push the front seats all the way to the front, but that’s not what we’re looking for (as that would remove all the storage space on both front seats when camping) – for this reason, the short version Caddy doesn’t fit our car camping criteria.
+Because it’s shorter.
+You could stretch in it if you push the front seats all the way to the front, but that’s not what we’re looking for (as that would remove all the storage space on both front seats when camping).
 You are much better off with the Caddy Maxi version which is 40cm longer (4.88m total length).
+You can of course convert the shorter Caddy to a microcamper too – in the same way, you would a Berlingo.
+But you will get much more room with the Caddy Maxi.

 NimbleCamper Sharan vs Caddy Reviews & comparison